Top 6 challenges of a zero-trust security model The future of VPNs in the enterprise

 1. Accurate inventory of infrastructure

 Zero trust requires administrators to have a handle on exactly what users, devices, data, applications and services are included in the corporate infrastructure and where those resources reside.
-An accurate infrastructure inventory not only helps with security-related matters, but is also beneficial for long-term performance planning purposes.
+An accurate infrastructure inventory not only helps with security-related matters, but it's also beneficial for long-term performance planning purposes.

 2. Improved monitoring and alerting